nickmpaz/do-it-macos/README.md

-# doIt
+# doIt - MacOS

 doIt is a lightweight application for creating and managing to do list items through a simple yet beautiful command line interface.
-It uses the Linux package Screen, to create the interactive interface in a way that doesn't intrude on your terminal session. doIt is written completely with vanilla Python.
+It uses GNU Screen to create the interactive interface in a way that doesn't intrude on your terminal session. doIt is written completely with vanilla Python.

 ## Requirements

-doIt is available for Linux and has two requirements:
+doIt has two requirements:

     -python3
     -Screen